MolSSI-Education/python-data-analysis/_episodes/01-numpy-arrays.md

 - "How can I use NumPy to do calculations?"
 objectives:
 - "Be able to name the differences between Python lists and numpy arrays."
-- "Understand the idea of broadcasting"
+- "Understand the idea of broadcasting."
 keypoints:
 - "NumPy arrays which are the same size use element-wise operations when added or subtracted"
 - "NumPy uses something called *broadcasting* for arrays which are not the same size to allow arrays to be added or multiplied."
-- "NumPy has extensive documentation online - you "
+- "NumPy has extensive documentation online - you should check this out if you need to do a computation."
 ---

 [Numpy](https://numpy.org/) is a widely used Python library for scientific computing.
 It has a number of useful features, including the a data structure called an array.
 Compared to the built-in data typles `lists` which we discussed in the [Python Data and Scripting Workshop](https://molssi-education.github.io/python_scripting_cms/), `numpy` has many features which can help you in your data analysis.